 The more things change, as the saying goes, the more they stay the same.
 It’s an axiom that certainly applies to arcades, given the renewed popularity in recent years of both vintage games and the retro establishments that house ‘em.

-To wit: The games that your parents dropped tons of quarters into back in the ‘80s when the nation was gripped with Pac Man fever are trendy again and have been since the dawn of the decade.
+To wit: The games that your parents dropped tons of quarters into back in the ‘80s are trendy again and have been since the dawn of the decade.
 Since 2010, everything involving old-school arcades has surged in popularity, whether it’s the hullabaloo that ensued after the Internet Archive made hundreds of retro quarter-muncher titles available for play online in 2014 or the rise of game bars across the country like Eighty Two in Los Angeles or the Emporium in Chicago.

-That’s not to say that new-fangled entertainment centers or family-friendly arcades like Dave & Busters, which boasts state-of-the-art games, haven’t also been doing well.
-Despite the recent closure of GameWorks in Tempe, the high-end joints are still drawing crowds.
-Just ask the proprietors of The Main Event in Tempe, which opened in 2014 and proved to be a big hit.
+That’s not to say that newfangled entertainment centers or family-friendly arcades like Dave & Busters, which boasts state-of-the-art games, haven’t also been doing well.
+Just ask the proprietors of Tilt Studio in Tempe, which opened in 2016 and proved to be a big hit.
 Old favorites like Golfland-Sunsplash in Mesa or Castles ‘n’ Coasters, both offering a mix of old and new, have also stuck around for several decades.

 Needless to say, there are more arcades around the Valley than ever where one can engage in virtual heroism for the price of some quarters or the swipe of a cash card.
 As such, we’ve compiled a list of the 10 best arcades to be found in metro Phoenix.

 First, a caveat: This list is focused on places with straight-up arcade games instead of console-based gaming systems.
-In other words, we’re excluding spots like Endgame in Tempe, 8-Bit Brewery in Avondale, or The Pig's Meow.
-Wonderful choices all — and worthy of a visit — but decidedly oriented more towards gamepads than joysticks.
+In other words, we’re excluding spots like 8-Bit Brewery in Avondale or The Pig's Meow, wonderful choices all — and worthy of a visit — but decidedly oriented more toward gamepads than joysticks.